canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/install-microk8s-on-mac-os/install-microk8s-on-mac-os.md

 ### What is Multipass

 [Multipass][multipass] is a lightweight VM manager for Linux, Windows and macOS.
-It's designed for developers who want a fresh Ubuntu environment with a single command.It uses KVM on Linux, Hyper-V on Windows and HyperKit on macOS to run the VM with minimal overhead.
+It's designed for developers who want a fresh Ubuntu environment with a single command.
+It uses KVM on Linux, Hyper-V on Windows and HyperKit on macOS to run the VM with minimal overhead.
 It can also use VirtualBox on Windows and macOS.
 Multipass will fetch images for you and keep them up to date.

 ### In this tutorial you’ll learn how to...